 Where we stayed?

-For this part of our Bangkok trip we stayed at the Amari Watergate which is about a 25 minute walk from Gaggan and close to all the main shopping malls.
+For this part of our Bangkok trip we stayed at the Amari Watergate which is about a 25-minute walk from Gaggan and close to all the main shopping malls.
 It’s also a great hotel for foodies – the buffet breakfast is enormous with every cuisine known to man; I ran out of stomach before I could try all the stations at lunch – and when we were there they were gearing up to open their cheese and wine room.
-If you decide to follow our lead and can splash out for a room on the executive floor, there’s a great private rooftop bar up there.
+If you decide to follow our lead and can splash out for a room on the executive floor, there’s a great private rooftop bar up there with an amazing view of the Bangkok Skyline – and no queue for the bar!.

 So, what’s the best meal you’ve ever eaten in Thailand – let us know so we can go there next time?
 Or have you ever eaten at Gaggan – did you get any surprises on your night out?